shriuken/starcraft2ai/README.md

 ## Abstract

 There have been many recent advances in game-playing AIs, such as the [Dota2 AI](https://blog.openai.com/dota-2/) and [AlphaGo](https://deepmind.com/research/alphago/).
-With this project, we aim to explore the use of conventional and cutting edge ML techniques to create a self-learning [Starcraft II (SC2)](https://www.starcraft2.com/en-us/) AI agent that can play against Blizzard AI.
+With this project, we explored the use of conventional and cutting edge ML techniques to create a self-learning [Starcraft II (SC2)](https://www.starcraft2.com/en-us/) AI agent capable of defeating Blizzard's Very Easy AI.

 ### Team Members